jonathanventura/jonathanventura.github.io/_pages/lab.md

 ## Server Info ##

-The lab has a multi-GPU server on campus dedicated to research use called El Capitan.
+The lab has two multi-GPU servers on campus dedicated to research use: El Capitan and Half Dome.

 ### Logging In ###